The Wave Arizona Lottery: Winning a Permit in 2023

 There’s good news and bad news when it comes to The Wave lottery odds.
 According to BLM data, your chances of winning a permit online are between 4-8% on average.
 A couple thousand people typically apply on any given day throughout the year.

-However, the good news is that data only exists for the old system — when just 20 people won permits each day.
-That means that The Wave lottery odds are substantially higher now, since 64 permits are issued daily.
+However, the good news is that data only exists for the old system—when 20 people won permits each day.
+The Wave lottery odds are substantially higher now, since 64 permits are issued daily.
 And don’t forget, we won permits twice when only 20 were given out!

 That’s unfortunately no longer the case, so you have to choose dates blindly.
 Just remember that you have much better odds if you apply for weekdays and avoid most holidays.

 It’s much more difficult to predict the odds of The Wave Arizona lottery in-person.
-I’ve heard that sometimes only a dozen people show up, while other days might see over 100 applicants.
-If you decide to apply for a permit in-person, go into it with high hopes, but no expectations.
+I’ve heard that sometimes only a dozen people show up, while other days get over 100.
+If you decide to apply in-person, go into it with high hopes, but no expectations.

 A Few Things to Note About The Wave Arizona

 Before entering The Wave Arizona lottery, there are some things you should know.
-First and foremost, The Wave Coyote Buttes permits are non-refundable and non-transferrable.
+First, The Wave Coyote Buttes permits are non-refundable and non-transferrable.
 Be absolutely sure you can go on the dates you choose!

 The Wave is in an extremely remote desert area and the hike is fairly strenuous.
-There is no shade at any point, much of it goes through sand, and there’s no discernible trail in most sections.
+There is no shade—NONE, much of it is through sand, and there’s no real trail in most sections.
 This combination of factors quickly tires out even the most experienced hikers.

-Technically, the hike to The Wave Arizona is 6.4 miles round-trip.
-The first time we did it, we hiked 14 miles — there is a ton to see beyond The Wave itself.
+Technically, the hike to The Wave Arizona is 6.7 miles round-trip.
+The first time we did it, we hiked 14 miles.
+There is a ton to see beyond The Wave itself.

 Plus, Lake Powell, Horseshoe Bend, Zion and Bryce Canyon National Parks, and the Grand Canyon are all so close (two hours away or less!).
 It would be a shame to win The Wave Arizona lottery and not make a bigger trip out of it.